nmac-dev/corewar-mkii/README.md

 # 1. Getting Started

 ## 1.1.
 How to Build
-1. Open a terminal
+1. Open a terminal in the `corewar/build/` directory containing `.gitkeep`
-2. Navigate to the `corewar/build/` directory containing `.gitkeep`
+2. Before running `CMake` please read [CMake Notes](#CMake-Notes):
-3. Before running `CMake` please read [CMake Notes](#CMake-Notes):
+    * Run `cmake -S ../ -B .` (or adjust the command to your needs)
-    * Run command `cmake -S ../ -B .` (or adjust the command to your needs)
+3. Run `make` if no errors were reported.
-4. Run `make` once the makefile project is generated and no errors are reported.
+4. Process Complete: An executable `corewar` should be present in the build directory
-5. Process Complete: An executable `corewar` should be present in the build directory
+   * 4.5. optionally `ctest` can be run to print the results of the corewar test suites

 ## 1.2.
 CMake Notes
 When running CMake there a two consideration to be made: